 Episode 3: Fantasy In Historical Context

-This film especially offers a unique lens into perspective.
-All of us view the world in radically different ways based on our past experiences, beliefs and station in life.
-Each character’s motivations in this film can tell us some fascinating truths about the human condition.
+Each individual views the world in radically different ways based on past experiences, their beliefs and station in life.
+Each character’s motivations in this film can tell us some fascinating truths about that human condition.
 One exercise we like to partake in is creating “character matrices” which map character relationships as a kit of parts, in order to understand the web that organizes them.

-(Above you will find an example of a character matrix.
 This particular matrix is centered around Ofelia, the film's young protagonist.
-The north part of the diagram represents reality, and the south part fantasy that only Ofelia can see.
+The northern section of the diagram represents reality, and the southern section is fantasy that only Ofelia can see.
 The concentric rings represent how close of a relationship the characters have with Ofelia.
-This is a typical diagram we would use to aid our discussion during the podcast taping to understand the arc of the stories through the characters stories)